marcusyoung/pgRouting/catchment_polygons/readme.md

-# Using R, PostgreSQL and pgRouting to automatically generate multiple site or facility catchment area polygons
+# Using R, PostgreSQL, PostGIS and pgRouting to automatically generate multiple site or facility catchment area polygons

 This R script can be used in conjunction with a PostgreSQL spatially-enabled database to generate multiple catchment area polygons.
 It uses the pgRouting pgr_pointsAsPolygon function, which draws an alpha shape around a given set of points.
 This is useful for visualising the catchment areas around multiple sites or facilities.
 This script is a simplified version of one that I used to visualise railway station catchments.
 I had results from a passenger survey, and for each passenger I knew their origin postcode and the railway station that they chose to depart from.
 I therefore wanted to visualise the observed station catchments as revealed by the survey, and due to the dataset size needed this to be an automated process.